Naucalpan: Economy

 Naucalpan is one of the most powerful municipalities in the country; in the area next to Mexico City there's many little and medium-sized businesses; such as pharmaceutical labs, spare parts businesses and chemical products and textile manufacturing factories.

 The commercial and services sector is important, in the last 40 years it's grown.
 Its thrive begun with the opening of the Plaza Satélite mall in 1971.
 In 2007 another mall was built: La Cúspide Sky Mall.
+Acrópolis Ciudad Comercial, located in Naucalpan, opened in 1990 and closed permanently in 1994.

 According to the Reyes-Barreto-Rodríguez (2007) study of the wealth distribution in the State of Mexico, Naucalpan de Juárez in the year 2000 generated enough wealth to cover the necessities of their citizens twice, in contrast to other municipalities that only create one third of the needs of their citizens in a year.
 Naucalpan and its neighbor Ecatepec host the 19% of the population of the State of Mexico and both produce a bit more than 22% of the income of the state.